|The Beverly Yacht Club (“BYC”)||Marion, Massachusetts|

-For further information and for all race related correspondence, including requirements for written notice or questions about the eligibility of your yacht, may be conducted by email addressed to the Race Administrator.
+For further information and for all race related correspondence, including requirements for written notices or questions about the eligibility of your yacht, please email the Race Administrator.

 A yacht with a navigator skilled and experienced in celestial navigation at sea may elect to compete using celestial navigation.
-This election must be made on or before June 5, 2019.
+This election must be made in the online registration system on or before June 9, 2021.

-Yachts that elect to compete using celestial navigation will be awarded a favorable 3.0% adjustment to their ORR rating.
+Yachts that elect to compete using celestial navigation will have her elapsed time reduced by 3%.
 The adjustment will be calculated in the following manner:

 During the race a yacht’s location must be determined by traditional star, sun, planet or moon sights.
-Navigators of yachts competing using celestial navigation must at a minimum maintain, and have ready for inspection in Bermuda, a paper-based log of each sight (including body, date, time, and Ha), paper or electronic plotting sheets, and a paper chart showing fixes resulting from sights used for navigation.
-Most important will be the fix used to determine that the yacht was, or was not, within 50 NM of Kitchen Shoal beacon.
+Navigators of yachts competing using celestial navigation must at a minimum maintain, and have ready for inspection in Bermuda, the paper-based plotting sheets for the entire race which demonstrate the method of obtaining the vessel’s position at any time during the race.
+All fixes resulting from Lines of Position shall have recorded the GMT, altitude, azimuth and intercept of the body or bodies of each LOP.
+Any Local Apparent Noon fixes shall have GMT and altitude data recorded and available for inspection.
+Most important will be the fix used to determine that the yacht was, or was not, within 50 NM of Kitchen Shoals beacon.

-The Compliance Committee may ask a navigator to demonstrate how a particular fix on the chart was derived using the corresponding sight data.
+The Compliance Committee may ask a navigator to demonstrate how a particular fix on the plotting sheets was derived using the corresponding sight data.

 The following electronic navigation devices may be used throughout the race: